aws-samples/amazon-sagemaker-secure-mlops/README.md

 ![PoC IAM overview](design/ml-ops-iam.drawio.svg)

+More information and examples about the best practices and security setup for multi-project and multi-team environments you can find in the blog post [Configuring Amazon SageMaker Studio for teams and groups with complete resource isolation](https://aws.amazon.com/fr/blogs/machine-learning/configuring-amazon-sagemaker-studio-for-teams-and-groups-with-complete-resource-isolation/) on [AWS Machine Learning Blog](https://aws.amazon.com/blogs/machine-learning/).

 ### IAM roles for Data Science personas
 For PoC there is an assumption we are going to use three development accounts to simulate DEV, TEST, and PROD environments.The following describes how the IAM roles should be mapped to the accounts:

 #### IAM role to account mapping
 **DEV account**:
-  + All three roles must be created in the account: `DataScienceAdministratorRole`, `DataScienceProjectAdministratorRole`, `DataScientistRole`
+  + All three roles must be created in the development (data science) account: `DataScienceAdministratorRole`, `DataScienceProjectAdministratorRole`, `DataScientistRole`

 **TEST and PROD accounts**:
   + Only `DataScienceProjectAdministratorRole` must be created on these accounts.

 ### IAM execution roles
 IAM execution roles: